mfi2007/YT-Student-Management-System/README.md

 # YT-Student-Management-System
- Proctice project of student management system.
+ Practice project of the Student Management System.

+ Thanks to CodingEx t.ly/qWLSa